Features along the Flint Hills Nature Trail, from east to west:

 Historic Cottonwood Tree (1803) — Located in the city park on E. Valley Street.

-Historic Bur Oak (1773) — Located east of the city park shelter houses in Council Grove.
+Historic Bur Oak (1802) — Located in the swimming pool park in Council Grove.

 Tallgrass Prairie National Preserve — Located eight miles south of the trail.
 The park consists of 11,000 acres covered with bluestem, Indian grass, switchgrass as well as a myriad of wildflowers.
 Visible limestone flint layers.
 Bison may be viewed.
 A side trail could be built from the FHNT to the preserve.